Skip to main content

 Major Committees of Council

-Audit and Risk Committee Constitution
+Audit and Risk Committee Composition

 Purpose

-1. Established by the Council, to advise and assist the Council in overseeing the assurance and control environment of the university.
+1. Established by the Council, to advise and assist the Council in overseeing the assurance and control environment of the University.
 Its duties cover:

 a.
 Assessing and advising Council on the effectiveness of the institution’s risk management, control and governance arrangements, and the internal controls and procedures to promote sustainability, economy, efficiency and effectiveness;